July 2005 Archives

 Energy Cost

 Interestingly, both the thinner and the heavier subjects used more energy at slower speeds.
 So why then, did the researchers only recommend that obese subjects walk more slowly?
 According to the authors it was because the heavier cohort were the only ones at risk for osteoarthritis.
 The authors indicate in their press release that their research shows this risk.
-However nowhere in the original study was this question addressed except for a brief reference to a different research lab's paper.
+However nowhere in the original study was this question addressed except for a brief reference to a paper from different authors.

-The research group whose work Browning and Kram referenced, had done work only with a normal weight cohort, not with the obese who walked more efficiently.
-So in essence the basis for their press release is not their own research, at least not published research but their approximations based on another lab's study.
+However the research group whose work Browning and Kram referenced, had done work only with a normal weight cohort, not with the obese who walked more efficiently.
+So in essence the basis for their press release is not their own research, at least not published research, but their approximations based on another lab's study.
 This is all very vague in their paper and completely obscured in the press release.
-The study that they reference, carefully noted that their results were relevant to "normal" healthy people.
+The study that they reference carefully noted that their results were relevant to "normal" healthy people.
 This is important because according to co-author Kram:

 "As people become gradually obese, they also seem to become particularly graceful...there appears to be some sort of a physiological drive for them to minimize the amount of energy they expend."

 In other words, not only is the obese cohort that Browning and Kram study not "normal" but according to the authors, they walk differently.
 So considering their very own observations, should they be generalizing the results of the other study of normal weighted people without at least doing the research and submitting it for peer review?
-The fact that obese might conserve energy by adjusting their gait is not a revelation, since previous studies, including ones we talked about here, have found that humans often economize energy expenditure when walking with heavy loads.
+The fact that obese might conserve energy by adjusting their gait is not a revelation, since previous studies, including ones we talked about with Nepalese porters here, show that humans often economize energy expenditure when walking with heavy loads.
 Like porters or African women who carry weight on their head, overweight people appear to alter their gait to conserve energy expenditure.
+That's the interesting result.

 It seems like Browning and Kram jump the gun on the research, especially since other studies have found that the obese do not increase the stress on their knees when walking.
 This is because, again, as the authors concluded, there is a change in gait that seems to favor preservation in energetics.
 So why would this energy optimization, these self-preservation optimizations, extend to joint preservation and biomechanics as well?